Soft-Contact/resto/specs/resto_json_api.md

 * ``costCentreCodes`` - array containing cost centre codes
-* ``salesReadFromDate`` - include sales read to back office since given date if not given, sales read to back office since last call to "getBookkeepingRows" will be returned
+* ``salesReadFromDate`` - include sales read to back office since given date if not given, sales read to back office since last call to ``getBookkeepingRows`` will be returned
 * ``receiptTimeFromDate`` - include receipts with timestamp equal or later than given date.
-Overrides salesReadingFromDate
+Overrides ``salesReadingFromDate``
 * ``receiptTimeUntilDate`` - include receipts with timestamp equal or older than given date
 * ``reconciliatedDatesOnly`` - true / false if results should include only reconciliated dates